KasTheTrash/StoreManager-Pro/README.md

 A store management program that is connected to Android and iOS devices to manage stock by employees and can be managed from the windows version, connect to a database such as postgres

 !!!
 Currently processing it !!!

+*Explanations and details as well as comments about the code will be uploaded soon.